solrevdev/solrevdev.github.io/_drafts/instagram-basic-display-api.md

 ![](https://i.imgur.com/Te7DLdK.png)

-It is also available on [nuget](https://www.nuget.org/packages/Solrevdev.InstagramBasicDisplay/) so you can add this functionality to your own .NET projects.
+It is also available on [nuget](https://www.nuget.org/packages/Solrevdev.InstagramBasicDisplay/) so you can add this functionality to your .NET projects.

 ![](https://i.imgur.com/FWeRqgo.png)

 ## Getting Started

-So, in order to consume the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api/) you will need to generate an Instagram  `client_id` and `client_secret` by creating a Facebook app and configuring it so that it knows your ***https only*** `redirect_url`.
+So, to consume the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api/) you will need to generate an Instagram  `client_id` and `client_secret` by creating a Facebook app and configuring it so that it knows your ***https only*** `redirect_url`.

 ### Facebook and Instagram Setup